yetone/starwhale/docs/docs/quickstart/standalone.md

  ```

   :::tip Create job too slow
-  Job create command will pull runtime base image from ghcr.io by default, it maybe costs a lot of time, meanwhile, the process of `pip install` is also not fast.
+  Job create command will pull runtime base image from ghcr.io by default.
+It maybe costs a lot of time, meanwhile, the process of `pip install` is also not fast.
   :::

-  👏 Now you have completed the basic step for starwhale standalone.
+  👏 Now you have completed the primary step for starwhale standalone.